Mogollon, New Mexico: History

 In the 1870s, Sergeant James C. Cooney of Fort Bayard found a rich strand of gold in the Gila Mountains near the future site of Mogollon.

 A miner named John Eberle built the first cabin in Mogollon in 1889, after mines were developed in Silver Creek, which runs through the town.
 A jail and post office opened in 1890, and the first school was added in 1892.
 During this period of growth, Mogollon absorbed the population of nearby Cooney, and helped towns like Glenwood, Gila and Cliff grow because of their locations along the trail to the town.
 Between 1872 and 1873 the stagecoach from Mogollon to Silver City was robbed 23 times by the same assailant.
 He was eventually apprehended by agents of the Wells Fargo.

-Little Fanny was an extremely dusty mine.
-Miner's consumption, a series of ailments affecting miners, caused miners to work at Little Fanny for three years or less.
-In response the owners developed a method of spraying water from the jackhammers as they broke the quartz for removal, thus reducing airborne dust.
 In 1909, the population of Mogollon was about 2,000.
 That same year the town had five saloons, two restaurants, four merchandise stores, two hotels and several brothels located in two red light districts.
 The town also had a photographer, the Midway Theatre, an ice maker, and a bakery.
 The Silver City and Mogollon Stage Line provided daily service, hauling passengers, freight, gold, and silver bullion 80 miles between the two towns in almost 15 hours.

 By 1915, payroll in Mogollon was $75,000 monthly.
 The community expanded to a population of 1,500 that year, with electricity, water, and telephone facilities.
 The school offered education to about 300 students.

 From early in its life, Mogollon was plagued by a series of fires and floods.
 The first big fire of 1894 wiped out most of the town buildings, which were made of wood.
 Fires followed in 1904, 1910, 1915, and 1942.
 Citizens usually immediately rebuilt, each time using more stone and adobe.
 Floods rushed through Silver Creek in 1894, 1896, 1899, and 1914.
 They washed away mine tailings, dumps, bridges, houses, and people.